 Tip #2 Shutter Speed

+My second tip for you to get sharp focus in your phtography is all about Shutter Speed.
 Many times people’s photos aren’t sharp because their shutter speed is too slow.
 Remember that your shutter speed is how long your shutter is open.
-The longer the shutter is open, the more room for shake or movement, resulting in a blur in your images and a soft, out of focus photo.
+The longer the shutter is open, the more room for shake or movement, resulting in a blur in your images and a soft, out-of-focus photo.
 I teach my students to keep their shutter speed above 1/100.
 If you go below, it helps to use a tripod.

 Tip #3 ISO

 The #3 tip in my 10 tips to get sharp focus in your photographs is ISO.
 If you’re using a high ISO, you’re going to end up with more “noise” in your photos, thus making the details appear fuzzy.
 Make sure that you are using the lowest ISO possible whenever you can.